diogogithub/gnusocial.network/README.md

 ## l10n

-Internationalization proccess is made per folder, so you can contribute translating to your language by
+*Internationalization* proccess is made per folder, so you can contribute translating to your language by:
 - cloning this repository.
 - adding a folder using your language code for every *html* page.
 - put required files inside this new folder.
-- Update links to the other languages (use relative paths for compatibility).
+- update relative links to your language.
+- insert your language on the footpage.

+You **must** recreate the whole website using the proposed structure.

 *Report* bugs or suggestions to the respective translators here (add yourself):